AI generates well-liked but templatic empathic responses

 The initial codebook was seeded with tactics that we identified from a literature search.
 Raters had regular meetings to discuss updates to the codebook, including adding or removing (e.g., combining) categories and refining the definitions and inclusion/exclusion criteria for the various categories.
 During this process, we noted several new tactics in the written responses, like Self-Disclosure.
 We then referred back to the literature to best integrate these strategies into our taxonomy.

 After multiple rounds of our iterative qualitative coding process, we identified 10 empathic language tactics.
-The three raters then tagged 100 responses (with n=50 written by humans and n=50 written by GPT-4 Turbo, for a total of 787 sentences), and we calculated inter-rater reliability using Krippendorff’s Alpha IRR statistics.
-(To simplify the IRR calculation, we only considered if raters agreed on the presence/absence of tactics at the sentence level).
-The raters achieved an averaged IRR of $\alpha$=.80.
+The three raters then tagged 100 responses (with n=50 written by humans and n=50 written by GPT-4 Turbo, for a total of 787 sentences), and we calculated inter-rater reliability of tactics at the sentence level using Krippendorff’s alpha: The raters achieved an averaged IRR of $\alpha$=.78.
 Disagreements were resolved via consensus.
 The remainder of the data was then coded by one of the raters.
 We also supplemented our reliability analysis with a sequence-level agreement measure to capture similarity between coders in tactic ordering.
 We represented each coder's annotations as a collapsed sequence of tactics, just as we did for our main analyses, removing adjacent repetitions of the same label.
 We then calculated pairwise Levenshtein edit distance between coder sequences, where distance reflects the minimum number of insertions, deletions, or substitutions needed to align two sequences.
 We found that mean pairwise edit distance was 3.68 edits across collapsed sequences averaging 10.6 tactic units in length.

 \paragraph{Tactics taxonomy}